FAR -- Part 13

 (i) For a proposed contract exceeding $150,000, but not exceeding $650,000, the contracting officer’s certification that the justification is accurate and complete to the best of the contracting officer’s knowledge and belief will serve as approval, unless a higher approval level is established in accordance with agency procedures.

-(ii) For a proposed contract exceeding $650,000, but not exceeding $12.5 million, the competition advocate for the procuring activity, designated pursuant to 6.501; or an official described in 6.304(a)(3) or (a)(4) must approve the justification and approval.
+(ii) For a proposed contract exceeding $650,000, but not exceeding $12.5 million, the advocate for competition for the procuring activity, designated pursuant to 6.501; or an official described in 6.304(a)(3) or (a)(4) must approve the justification and approval.
 This authority is not delegable.

 (iii) For a proposed contract exceeding $12.5 million but not exceeding $62.5 million, or for DoD, NASA, and the Coast Guard, not exceeding $85.5 million, the head of the procuring activity or the official described in 6.304(a)(3) or (a)(4) must approve the justification and approval.
 This authority is not delegable.